IlmoK95/Machine-learning/README.md

 <h2> Simple shape detector</h2>

-- In oreder to train and test the Tensorflow model, pleasde install
+- In order to train and test the Tensorflow model, please install
   - Tensorflow
   - Keras
   - Numpy